 Travel Expense Deductions 101

-The IRS defines Business Travel as traveling away from you tax home that is “substantially longer than an ordinary day’s work” and that requires you to rest or sleep away from home.
+The IRS defines Business Travel as traveling away from your tax home that is “substantially longer than an ordinary day’s work” and that requires you to rest or sleep away from home.

-To deduct these expenses, you need to have slept away from home and you travel must be temporary (less than a year).
+To deduct these expenses, you need to have slept away from home and your travel must be temporary (less than a year).

 What Expenses Are Deductible While Traveling for Business?

-When traveling between your tax home and business destination you can deduct the cost of travel by train, bus or airplane.
+When you are self-employed and traveling between your tax home and business destination you can deduct the cost of travel by train, bus or airplane.

 Other business travel deduction includes: